Student Resources

 6. Cause & Effect Essay

-In this type of essay an event has occurred and the writer must demonstrate what caused or has led to that events happening.
-If the cause is unknown multiple potential causes and the logic of them being the actual cause can be explored.
+In this type of essay, an event has occurred and the writer must demonstrate what caused or has led to that events happening, if the cause is unknown multiple potential causes and the logic of them being the actual cause can be explored.
 Drawing out in writing a logical connection between the event and the cause of the event is important.

 Cause and Effect Essay Sample #1